RashmiSharma1191/RashmiSharma1191/README.md

-👋 Hi, I’m Rashmi Sharma.
+👋 Hi, I’m Rashmi Sharma

-🏃🏼‍♀️Step into the world of data with me.
+🏃‍♀️ Step into the world of data-driven insights with me.

-🔥A passionate aspiring data analyst skilled in

-  📍SQL,

-  📍Power BI,

-  📍Advance Excel,

-  📍Python,

-  📍Machine learning,

-  📍Data visualization.

-I turn raw data into powerful stories and actionable insights.

-💥Explore captivating projects showcasing the art of transforming raw data into actionable insights.
+I’m a data analytics professional with a passion for uncovering trends, optimizing strategies, and translating complex data into clear business stories.

+💡 My expertise lies in:
+- Data cleaning, analysis, and visualization
+- Dashboard creation and performance tracking
+- Data-driven storytelling and reporting

+📊 Key Skills: SQL · Power BI · Advanced Excel · Python · Machine Learning

 ## 🛠️ Tools & Technologies